nuta/operating-system-in-1000-lines/website/en/08-exception.md

 > [!NOTE]
 >
 > The entry point of exception handlers is one of most critical and error-prone parts of the kernel.
-Reading the code closely, you'll notice that *orignal* values of general-purpose registers are saved onto the stack, even `sp` by using `sscratch`.
+Reading the code closely, you'll notice that *original* values of general-purpose registers are saved onto the stack, even `sp` by using `sscratch`.
 >
 > If you accidentally overwrite `a0` register, it can lead to hard-to-debug problems like "local variable values change for no apparent reason".
 Save the program state perfectly not to spend your precious Saturday night debugging!

-In the entry point, the following `handle_trap` function is called to handle the exception in our favorite C langauge:
+In the entry point, the following `handle_trap` function is called to handle the exception in our favorite C language:

 ```c:kernel.c
 void handle_trap(struct trap_frame *f) {